Jese sinks Arsenal, Man United hit four again — Nigeria Today

 Javier Hernandez’s first two West Ham goals drew the 10 men level, only for Austin to secure victory from the spot after Maya Yoshida was fouled by Pablo Zabaleta.

+The Wales striker came off the bench to score a 71st-minute winner, but was then sent off for leading with his arm in a challenge on Matthew Lowton.

+Brazilian youngster Richarlison scored his first goal in English football and Etienne Capoue opened his account for the season as Watford claimed a deserved 2-0 win at Bournemouth.

-The post Jese sinks Arsenal, Man United hit four again appeared first on The Independent Uganda:.
+The post Jese sinks Arsenal, Man United hit four again appeared first on Vanguard News.

 Do you something awesome to share with the world?
 Click here to share